Hyundai Accent: Fourth generation (RB/RC; 2010)

 Hyundai held the world-premiere of the fourth generation Accent as the Verna at the 2010 Beijing Auto Show.

 Markets

 South Korea

 Hyundai released the Korean version of the Accent (RB series) in November 2010.
-The model was offered with the same 1.6-liter engine and 6-speed automatic or 6-speed manual as the fifth-generation (MD) Elantra.
+The model was offered with the same 1.6-litre engine and 6-speed automatic or 6-speed manual as the fifth-generation (MD) Elantra.
 The car reverted to the "Accent" name as used in the X3 series.
 The hatchback version, called Accent WIT, replaces the Getz/Click in South Korea.
 Sedan model was discontinued since in late 2018; the hatchback model was in August 2018.
 It was sold until Hyundai Venue launched in July 2019.

 North America

 In January 2011, the sedan had its North American debut and the hatchback had its world debut at the Montreal Auto Show.

 There was one engine option available in North America for the Accent, a 1.6 L with 138 hp and 123 lb/ft of torque (2011 - 2017 models).
 This engine features the gas direct injection technology (1.6 "GDI").
 Also, the head and block are made of aluminum.